Crystal-Spider/jsdoc-generator/README.md

   }
   ```
 - `jsdoc-generator.generativeApiKey`:
-  Set your own API key for ChatGPT (see https://platform.openai.com/account/api-keys) or Bard (see https://developers.generativeai.google/products/palm).
+  Set your own API key for ChatGPT (see https://platform.openai.com/account/api-keys).
   It's required only if you wish to use the automatic generation of descriptions.
   Note that jsdoc-generator.descriptionPlaceholder will take precedence.
 - `jsdoc-generator.generativeModel`: